Finished copying and pasting Cilium Network Policies? Try Clusterwide Policies.

 References

-And that worked: Cilium Cluster-Wide Network Policies (CCNP’s) combined with smart namespace labeling.
-Imagine a similar approach could replace your Prometheus, Fluentd or other complex namespace scoped network policies.
+And it works: Cilium Cluster-Wide Network Policies (CCNPs) combined with smart namespace labeling.
+Imagine using a similar approach to replace complex, namespace-bound network policies for Prometheus, Fluentd, or other tooling, for example.

 References

-- Tired of Copy-Pasting Cilium Network Policies?
-Try Clusterwide Policies Instead
+- Finished copying and pasting Cilium Network Policies?
+Try Clusterwide Policies.

 - Policy Spaghetti